ullix/ESP32-Flash-Crash/README.md

 **In short:**

 The download of files > 150k Bytes via WiFi results in a crash induced by Watch-Dog-Timer (WDT) on task `async_tcp (CPU 1)`.
 This happens on all types of ESP32 of the "classic" type (new versions S2, S3, C3 not yet tested).
+This may happen on every second download attempt!

 When tested with ESP8266 (the present code is for ESP32-only but can be easily adapted to ESP8266) a WDT crash was **NEVER** seen!